simslab/scHPF/README.md

 pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/mac/cpu/tensorflow-1.8.0-py3-none-any.whl
 ```
 Binaries for other operating systems are available in the [tensorflow installation guide](https://www.tensorflow.org/install/).
 Regardless of how you install, we **strongly** recommend [validating your installation](https://www.tensorflow.org/install/install_linux#run_a_short_tensorflow_program) before proceeding.

+Once you have completed requirements, clone this git reposity.

 ## Preprocessing
 scHPF's preprocessing.py command intakes a molecular count matrix for an scRNA-seq experiment with unique molecular identifiers (UMIs).
 The tab-delimitted matrix should be formatted like: